by American Stalls May 25, 2021

 Lastly, we recommend sliding doors especially from a fire safety standpoint.
 In the case of a fire, you have very little time to make crucial, life-saving decisions.
 In this case, you simply pull our pin-lock latch or push up a latch and slide open the door as you move to the next stall.

 Our state-of-the-art pin lock latch features the highest quality materials and a seamless design.
 This design allows you to quickly unlock each stall door – allowing you to go from one stall to the next in the case of an emergency.
+If safety is your top concern, read up on our 4 safety tips for a safer horse barn aisle.

 Do you have more questions about stall components or barn safety in general?
 Our team is here to help you with our decades of experience in building safe, functional, and elegant horse stall and barn products.
 Contact an American Stalls team member today!